R-bellH/ki_Geo_project/README.md

 **6\. use the model**

-either run `npm run start` from the frontend-dashboard to start the development server on port 3000 or run workflow.py and give csv with formated coordinates and dates
+either run `npm run start` from the frontend-dashboard to start the development server on port 3000 or run workflow.py and input path to csv with formated coordinates and dates

 ## App Dashboard